Charming Kitten

-Charming Kitten, also called APT35 (by Mandiant), Phosphorus or Mint Sandstorm (by Microsoft), Ajax Security (by FireEye), and NewsBeef (by Kaspersky), is an Iranian government cyberwarfare group, described by several companies and government officials as an advanced persistent threat (APT).
+Charming Kitten, also called APT35 (by Mandiant), Phosphorus or Mint Sandstorm (by Microsoft), Ajax Security (by FireEye), and NewsBeef (by Kaspersky) is an Iranian government cyberwarfare group, described by several companies and government officials as an advanced persistent threat (APT).

 The United States Cybersecurity and Infrastructure Security Agency (CISA) has identified Charming Kitten as one of several Iranian state-aligned actors that target civil society organizations, including journalists, academics, and human rights defenders, in the United States, Europe, and the Middle East, as part of efforts to collect intelligence, manipulate discourse, and suppress dissent.

 The group is known to conduct phishing campaigns that impersonate legitimate organizations and websites, using fake accounts and domains to harvest user credentials.

+VIP human solution

+The entire national mass surveillance "Kashef" database software and its domain " built by the IRGC CYBER COM to spy on Iranian public was hacked in 2025 as well real life identities of the entire chain of command from the hacker groups, with its CEO main runner of a front corporation "Amn Afzar company " being IRGC commander Nilofar Bagheri.

 History

 Witt defection (2013)

 In 2013, former United States Air Force technical sergeant and military intelligence defense contractor Monica Witt defected to Iran knowing she might incur criminal charges by the United States for doing so.
 Her giving of intelligence to the government of Iran later caused Operation Saffron Rose, a cyberwarfare operation that targeted US military contractors.